Akalanka-1996/frontend-assignment/README.md

 JWT_SECRET=
 BASE_URL=http://localhost:3000
 ```
 You can add a random secret value for JWT secret.
-Please note that there is aleary an example env file in the repository.
+Please note that there is aleady an example env file in the repository.

 ## Step 4: Run the project by following command